mny-ais/AISProject/_posts/2019-7-8-first-post.md

 ![Hero Image](assets/simulator-1.png "Demo of standard net")

+For the code please visit our [Github page](https://github.com/mny-ais/AISProject)

 ### Some Context
 This is our bachelor project at the Chair for Autonomous Intelligent Systems (AIS) at the University of Freiburg.<br>